Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 What are foreign transaction fees?

-FX fees are surcharges imposed by financial institutions when individuals engage in transactions involving foreign currencies.
-These fees are typically 2.5% of the total transaction amount and serve to compensate the financial institution for the additional costs and risks associated with handling currency conversions.
+FX fees are surcharges imposed by financial institutions on transactions involving foreign currencies.
+These fees are typically 2.5% of the total transaction amount and compensate the financial institution for the additional costs and risks of currency conversion.

-In addition to charging flat FX fees, it’s also good to note that financial institutions tend to use marked up exchange rates when making conversions, increasing the overall cost of foreign transactions even more.
+In addition to charging flat FX fees, it’s worth noting that financial institutions often use marked-up exchange rates when converting, which further increases the overall cost of foreign transactions.

 250+ pages of money-saving tips for FREE